-- 1. Park the machine on a level surface, raise the loader arms, and install the cylinder locks.
+- Park the machine on a level surface, engage the parking brake, raise the loader arms, and install the cylinder locks.

 - 2. Shut off the engine and remove the key.

 - 3. Clean any debris from the grill.

 - 4. Wipe away debris from the air cleaner.

-- 5. Clean any debris buildup on the engine with a brush or blower.
+- Clean any debris buildup on the engine with a brush or blower.